vorg/geom-center-and-normalize/README.md

 # geom-center-and-normalize

-Center a simplicial complex geometry's positions and scale them to fill 1x1x1 bounding box.
+Center a simplicial complex geometry's positions in place and scale them to fill a defined bounding box.

 ## Installation